 - Willing to engage with the bigger picture of how we run – we have no strictly-set roles here, everyone commits and contributes.

-- We’re happy for you to express your style, but be presentable in manner and appearance.
+- We encourage you to express your personal style, but be presentable in manner and appearance.

-- Available for a long term position which includes weekend work.
+- Available for a long term position which includes evening and weekend work.

 You will need to like